COMP2281/software-engineering-group24-25-11/docs/Technical Report/main.typ

 == Troubleshooting: List common error messages and solutions for resolving them.
 Explain where users can find logs or diagnostic information to troubleshoot issues. // 5%

+Users may commonly encounter the following errors as listed below with their causes and solutions:

 - Devtools -> Console, shows any debug messages and errors in the web builds.

+1. *VR Compatibility Issues:*
+- *Error Message:* `Could not start VR`
-- Trying to use VR without having a compatible browser or headset, shows a message screen stating could not start VR.
+- *Cause:* Attempting to use VR features without a compatible browser or headset.
+- *Solution:* Verify that your browser supports WebVR/WebXR and ensure your VR headset is correctly connected and configured.

+2. *Non-Secure Environment:*
+- *Error Message:* `Secure Environment Required.`
-- Loading the website from a non secure environment, an error message stating the missing requirement is printed in a red box on the screen.
+- *Cause:* Loading the website from an insecure (HTTP) environment instead of HTTPS.
+- *Solution:* Ensure you access the website using an HTTPS connection.

+3. *Godot Errors:*
+- *Error Message:* When running through Godot, errors and warnings printed within the Godot editor.
+- *Cause:* Issues related to scripts, nodes, resources, or scene configuration.
+- *Solution:* Examine error and warning messages within the Godot editor console.
+Adjust scripts or resources as necessary based on detailed feedback.

+4. *Game Loading Errors:*
-- When an error occurs when loading the game, it is displayed in a red message box on the screen with the error message.
+- *Error Message:* loading errors displayed in a red message box on-screen.
+- *Cause:* Network issues, script errors, or resource loading failures.
+- *Solution:* Review the specific error message displayed.
 Further information can be found in the devtools console.

-- When running through godot, errors and warning are printed inside the editor.
+#pagebreak()

 = Maintenance and Implications // subtotal: 20%
 == Provide useful and usable information how the system can be maintained // 5%
 - *Regular Content Updates*